Scenic Byways Antietam Campaign

 Confederate soldiers forded the Potomac River and entered Maryland near White’s Ferry.
 Cavalries then clashed in Poolesville, which was no stranger to Civil War action: In 1861, Union troops assembled here before being ferried into Virginia for the Battle of Ball’s Bluff, and in 1863, Confederate horsemen stormed through on their way to Gettysburg, Pa.
 Civil War exhibits are found inside the circa-1793 John Poole House.

-Several miles due north, you’ll find the Monocacy National Battlefield.
-Well-known as the site of the July 1864 conflict dubbed “The Battle that Saved Washington,” Monocacy also played a key role during the Campaign of 1862.
+Back on the Byway, travel north to the Monocacy National Battlefield.
+Well known as the site of the July 1864 conflict dubbed “The Battle that Saved Washington,” Monocacy also played a key role during the Campaign of 1862.
 Ask at the battlefield visitor center for details about Lee’s “Lost Orders,” which were found in this area by a Federal private and given to Union Gen. George McClellan prior to the battle at Antietam.
+You can download an audio driving tour of the site in advance of your visit.

 Frederick — the site of a 50-block historic, cultural and commercial district — has both the National Museum of Civil War Medicine and the Barbara Fritchie House.
 Fritchie was a 95-year-old widow who, as poet John Greenleaf Whittier proclaimed, defiantly waved an American flag from her window as Confederate troops moved through town.